colxi/string-manipulation/README.md

 **Input**: All provided Strings must be ended with a NULL character.

-**Output trim, rtrim, ltrim**: All the *trim* procedures, modify the original string, and will remove the following characters :
+**Output trim, rtrim, ltrim**: All the *trim* procedures, modify the original string, and will remove the following characters from left, right or both sides of the string, depending the invokd procedura :

     - SPACEBAR chars          (" ")
     - TABS chars              (\t)